Overview

 - Letters to residents, on-street signage, social media posts, etc.

-- Complete the preliminary design
+- Complete the detailed design design

 Photos and videos